DominikSecka/png2pos/README.md

 # png2pos

 [![Build Status](https://travis-ci.org/petrkutalek/png2pos.svg?branch=master)](https://travis-ci.org/petrkutalek/png2pos)

 **NOTE: png2pos fulfills its purpose and does it well.
-I do not intend to develop it any more.
+I probably do not intend to develop it any more.
 It is licensed under MIT: anyone can use it for free, anyone has the right to modify it unless the name "png2pos" is being used for further releases.**

 png2pos is a utility to convert PNG images to ESC/POS format (printer control codes and escape sequences) used by POS thermal printers.
 Output file can be just sent to printer.